turbot/steampipe-mod-kubernetes-insights/dashboards/job/docs/job_detail.md

 This dashboard answers the following questions for each Job:

 - How is my Job configured?
+- Is the host network access enabled?
-- Is the default namespace used for the Job?
+- Is the host PID & IPC sharing enabled?
 - What labels and annotations are applied?